 Researching policies and practices

+If you want to understand how the world affects your work, why not try to understand the larger real-world policy context in which you’re working?
 Many teams have done additional research into institutional, local, national, and international policies and practices related to their projects.

 The SCUT FSE 2017 team collaborated with NPU China 2017 to analyze biosafety laws, regulations and practices in industrial settings across China, the EU and the US.
 The teams also analyzed the safety concerns identified by 2016 iGEM gold medal winners.
 SCUT FSE summarized their research and findings in a report, which they then included on their wiki.